• About

 Now that they’ve found us, I’m sure they will continue to come back.
 I am starting to think about planting for a fall crop of vegetables, so I have to be creative in planting.

-The Terrazza Raised Beds, which I reviewed in an earlier post, have caps on the four posts that make up the corners.
-Luckily, the posts are hollow.
-I decided to use these as the supports for my deer exclosure.
+My raised garden beds have caps on the four posts that make up the corners.
+Luckily, the posts are hollow, so I decided to use them as supports for my deer netting frame.

 • 270” of ½” PVC pipe